-Although there are potentially hundreds of reasons why your East Syracuse home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are quite common.
+While there may be endless reasons why your East Syracuse home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
 Identifying them may clarify what a technician is saying when they address the choices for resolving the problem.
-Here are the top 5 list of problems that may result in a system’s failure.
+Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Incorrect, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
 Bad wiring may stop the system from getting power or can trip the circuit breaker.

 The outside fan is responsible for moving the heat from your East Syracuse home to the outside air.
 If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.